 Disclaimer: I am not a doctor or medical professional of any sort.
-I am merely a mother who was worried about my childrens’ development and spent hours researching supplements, taking my sons to multiple specialists for blood testing and recommendations, and doing more research.
+I am merely a mother who was worried about both of my sons’ development and spent hours researching supplements, taking my sons to multiple specialists for blood testing and supplementation recommendations, and doing more research.
 What I write about here are supplements that have helped my boys and have even helped me.
-They can help every member of your family embrace health and wellness.
-They will not cure your child of any diagnoses they may have, but you may see some positive benefits in development, learning, and behavior.
-Some of these supplements can have side effects.
 Please research these supplements on your own, and discuss with your child’s doctor before trying them.

 Disclosure: Some of the links in this post are affiliate links.
-This means that I will earn a small commission should you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 My goal is to share the products that we have had positive benefits from it and that I have thoroughly researched, but you are under no obligation to buy.
 If you do, thank you for your support! 🙂

 And now, without any further ado:

 Children taking omega-3s have been reported to have an increase in speech (for children with speech delays), focus, attention and memory.
 Why?

 “The human brain is nearly 60 percent fat.
 We’ve learned in recent years that fatty acids are among the most crucial molecules that determine your brain’s integrity and ability to perform.
 Essential fatty acids (EFAs) are required for maintenance of optimal health but they can not synthesized by the body and must be obtained from dietary sources.
 Clinical observation studies has related imbalance dietary intake of fatty acids to impaired brain performance and diseases.
 Most of the brain growth is completed by 5-6 years of age.
 The EFAs, particularly the omega-3 fatty acids, are important for brain development during both the fetal and postnatal period.”
 (Essential Fatty Acids and Human Brain)